Pediatric Dosing¶

 | Adolescent | 12 to 18 years |

-Dosing guidelines and normal ranges differ between these groups.
+Dosing guidelines and normal ranges differ between groups.
 Always verify against age-appropriate references.

 Weight Verification¶